ludflu/audio-assistant/README.md

 OpenAI's Whisper model is used to recognize incoming audio and transform it to text.
 A [**simple wrapper API**](https://gitlab.com/ludflu/whisper-asr) is provided, but other API's could be used instead.

+## LLM Interface

+Audio assistant supports open ended question answering by integrating with an LLM of your choice using a [custom streaming client](https://github.com/ludflu/audio-assistant/blob/main/lib/OllamaApi.hs) for the Ollama API

 ## Audio Processing

 In order to deal with audio in a streaming fashion, without the need to read all the samples into memory,